Climate change in Connecticut: State policy

 In December 2019, Connecticut joined consideration for a multi-state gasoline cap-and-trade program.
 The plan aims to reduce transportation-related tailpipe emissions, and would levy a tax on fuel companies based on carbon dioxide emissions.
 The most ambitious version of the plan is projected to reduce the area's tailpipe emissions by 25% between 2022 and 2032.
 The program is in the public comment phase, with individual states determining whether to participate.
 The program could begin as early as 2022.
+In May 2024, Connecticut ended its annual legislative session, again failing to pass in the Senate the House-approved "wide-ranging" climate bill that would have declared a climate crisis" in the Constitution State, established emissions standards for state-level agencies, allocated incentive money to entice businesses to adopt sustainable practices, and promoted installation of hundreds of thousands of home heat pumps Connecticut also failed to pass a significant climate bill in 2023.